 What Is Drip Coffee?

-Drip coffee is a coffee brewing method where water is poured over roasted ground coffee beans, held in a filter, allowing the water to drip slowly through the grounds and filter into a carafe or mug.
+Drip coffee is a coffee brewing method where water is poured over roasted ground coffee beans, held in a filter, allowing the water to drip slowly through the grounds and filter into a carafe or mug. (specialty-grade beans scoring 80+ on the Coffee Quality Institute scale)

 This coffee making type is also called filter coffee, or American coffee, or sometimes named brewed coffee.
 The term brewed coffee is a misnomer, since all types of coffees are brewed.